 In 2006, Deiros led the Eagles to an impressive 57-7 record and their first invitation to the NCAA National Tournament in just their second year of eligibility for postseason play.
 The Eagles earned a fifth-place finish and a final ranking of No. 28 in the nation.
 Deiros was named Division I-II All-Independent Coach of the Year for the third consecutive year by the ICAA.

 A 1989 graduate of the University of South Florida with a BS in Chemistry, Deiros also holds a Master's degree in Analytical Chemistry from the University of Miami (FL).
 Besides his head coaching duties at FGCU, Deiros has served as the Department of Athletics’ business manager and as a full-time chemistry instructor in the College of Arts and Sciences.
+He still teaches a General Chemistry class every fall semester.
 He was named FGCU’s Administrative and Professional Employee of the Year for the 2002-03 academic year.

 One of the most successful high school softball coaches in Southwest Florida, Deiros was the head coach at Lely High School in Naples before starting the program at Gulf Coast High School.
 In those six seasons, his teams posted a 116-67 record that included one district title, one regional championship, one regional runner-up and one state finalist.
 He has also coached high school baseball, girls’ basketball and football in Collier County.
 His teaching experience includes high school chemistry and physics and adjunct chemistry instruction at Edison State College.